Discovering the Living Mosaic of Tanzania’s Biodiversity

 2. The Alchemy of the Artisans: Women’s Cooperatives

-3. The Table of Stories: Culinary of Tanzania
+3. The Table of Stories: Culinary Tanzania

 5. Exploring Tanzania’s Museums: Windows into History, Culture, and Humanity